sabiertas/my-winden-worker/readme.md

 ## Other projects

-- [Font Hero](https://dplugins.com/products/font-hero/) - The GDPR-friendly Font Plugin for WordPress
+- [Yabe Webfont](http://webfont.yabe.land/) - The GDPR-friendly Font Plugin for WordPress

 ## License